erikvw/django-collect-offline-files/README.md

 ### IncomingTransactionsFileQueueObserver

 The client exports data to JSON and sends to the server.
-Using `TransactionExporter`, data is exported into a JSON file from `edc_sync.models.OutgoingTransaction` on the client and sent to the server using `TransactionFileSender`.
+Using `TransactionExporter`, data is exported into a JSON file from `django_offline.models.OutgoingTransaction` on the client and sent to the server using `TransactionFileSender`.

 Once a file is sent to the server, the `IncomingTransactionsFileQueueObserver` detects it and adds the filename to the queue (`IncomingTransactionsFileQueue`).